sebastiantoh/tp/docs/DeveloperGuide.md

     * 3a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

+**Use case: Add an appointment**

+**MSS**

+1. User requests to list contacts
+2. StonksBook shows a list of contacts
+3. User requests to add an appointment associated with a specific contact in the list
+4. StonksBook adds a appointment associated with the contact

+  Use case ends.

+**Extensions**

+* 2a.
+The list of contacts is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+StonksBook shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given appointment date is invalid.

+    * 3b1.
+StonksBook shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given appointment duration is invalid.

+    * 3b1.
+StonksBook shows an error message.

+      Use case resumes at step 2.

+**Use case: View all appointments**

+**MSS**

+1. User requests to list all appointments
+2. StonksBook shows a list of all appointments

+  Use case ends.

+**Extensions**

+* 1a.
+A index is specified, but the given index is invalid

+    * 1a1.
+StonksBook shows an error message.

+      Use case resumes at step 1.

+* 2a.
+The list of appointments is empty.

+  Use case ends.

+**Use case: Delete an appointment**

+**MSS**

+1. User requests to list appointments
+2. StonksBook shows a list of appointments
+3. User requests to delete a specific appointment in the list
+4. StonksBook deletes the appointment

+  Use case ends.

+**Extensions**

+* 2a.
+The list of appointments is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+StonksBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Add a reminder**

+**MSS**

+1. User requests to list contacts
+2. StonksBook shows a list of contacts
+3. User requests to add a reminder associated with a specific contact in the list
+4. StonksBook adds a reminder associated with the contact

+  Use case ends.

+**Extensions**

+* 2a.
+The list of contacts is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+StonksBook shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given reminder date is invalid.

+    * 3b1.
+StonksBook shows an error message.

+      Use case resumes at step 2.

+**Use case: View all reminders**

+**MSS**

+1. User requests to list all reminders
+2. StonksBook shows a list of all reminders

+  Use case ends.

+**Extensions**

+* 2a.
+The list of reminders is empty.

+  Use case ends.

+**Use case: Delete a reminder**

+**MSS**

+1. User requests to list reminders
+2. StonksBook shows a list of reminders
+3. User requests to delete a specific reminder in the list
+4. StonksBook deletes the reminder

+  Use case ends.

+**Extensions**

+* 2a.
+The list of reminders is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+StonksBook shows an error message.

+      Use case resumes at step 2.

 *{More to be added}*

 ### Non-Functional Requirements